mawais-afz/java-interview-questions/java-oops.md

    }
    ```

-   Common examples of immutable objects in Java include String, Integer, and other wrapper classes.
-Immutable objects are inherently thread-safe and can be safely shared between multiple threads without synchronization.
+   Benefits of immutable objects:

+   - Thread-safe without synchronization
+   - Safe to share and cache
+   - Simple to construct, test, and use
+   - Prevent temporal coupling
+   - Side-effect free behavior

-8. **How can we create an immutable class in Java?**
+9. **How can we create an immutable class in Java?**

    To create an immutable class in Java, follow these key steps: